Connect to camera

 There are three methods for selecting between the cameras, in the preferred order.
 Select the Keep Active box and try a few times switching between the tabs and clicking select.
 If there are any issues, keep reading:

 Keep Active: Tries to start two camera streams and keeps both active.
 Switching the active video stream is handled inside LitePlacer software.
-This consumes more USB bandwidth, but should solve issues that some Windows system have selecting between the supplied cameras.
+This consumes more USB bandwidth, but is the fastest method, if your system supports it.